reboot0-de/se-tools/jsdoc/tutorials/Events.md

 ```

 ## onCheer
-This gets triggered, when sombeody cheers (uses Bits) on your channel.
+This gets triggered, when somebody cheers (uses Bits) on your channel.

 Bits are a virtual currency on Twitch, that have to be bought with real money.
 1 Bit is roughly equivalent to 1 cent.